History Of The Ford Bronco

 2021-present Ford Bronco Sport

-The smaller Bronco Sport debuted in late 2020 (several months before the Bronco) riding on a platform shared with the Ford Escape SUV.
-While the sixth-gen Bronco goes up against the Jeep Wrangler, the Bronco Sport competes with long-time Bronco rivals, the Jeep Cherokee and Chevy Blazer.
+The smaller Bronco Sport debuted in late 2020 (several months before the Bronco), riding on a platform shared with the Ford Escape SUV.
+While the sixth-gen Bronco competes with the Jeep Wrangler, the Bronco Sport competes with long-time Bronco nameplates, the Jeep Cherokee and Chevy Blazer.

 Velocity and the Ford Bronco